-Equity Compensation Plan Information as of June 30, 2012
+Equity Compensation Plan Information as of June 30, 2013

-(a) (b) (c) Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted- average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a) Equity compensation plans approved by security holders 14,022 \$27.76 130,943 Equity compensation plans not approved by security holders - N/A Total 14,022 27.76 130,943
+Plan category (a) Number of securities to be issued upon exercise of outstanding options, warrants and rights exerci outsta s, warrants (c) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a) Equity compensation plans approved by security holders 6,610 \$ 29.00 191,690 Equity compensation plans not approved by security holders ¥ N/A Total 6,610 \$ 29.00 191,690

 Fonar's 2002 Incentive Stock Option Plan, adopted on July 1, 2002, was intended to qualify as an incentive stock option plan under Section 422A of the Internal Revenue Code of 1954, as amended.
 The 2002 Incentive Stock Option Plan permitted the issuance of stock options covering an aggregate of 100,000 shares of Common Stock of Fonar.
 The options have an exercise price equal to the fair market value of the underlying stock on the date the option was granted, are nontransferable, are exercisable for a period not exceeding ten years and expire upon the voluntary termination of employment.
 The 2002 Stock Option Plan terminated on June 30, 2012.
-Of the options granted under this plan, 14,022 remain outstanding.
+Of the options granted under this plan, 6,610 remain outstanding.

 Fonar's 2005 Incentive Stock Option Plan, adopted on February 15, 2005, is intended to qualify as an incentive stock option plan under Section 422A of the Internal Revenue code of 1954, as amended.
 The Plan permits the issuance of stock options covering an aggregate of 80,000 shares of common stock of Fonar.
 The options have an exercise price equal to the fair market value of the underlying stock on the date the option is granted, are non-transferable, are exercisable for a period not exceeding ten years, and expire upon the voluntary termination of employment.
 The Plan will terminate on February 14, 2015.
-As of June 30, 2012, 80,000 shares of common stock of Fonar were available for future grant under this plan.
+As of June 30, 2013, 80,000 shares of common stock of Fonar were available for future grant under this plan.

 Fonar adopted its 2010 Stock Bonus Plan, on June 28, 2010.
 This Plan permits Fonar to issue an aggregate of 2,000,000 shares of common stock of Fonar as bonus or compensation.
-As of June 30, 2012, 1,072,945 shares were available for issuance.
+As of June 30, 2013, 1,005,075 shares were available for issuance.

 ITEM 12.
-SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND MANAGEMENT.
+SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND MANAGEMENT

-The following table sets forth the number and percentage of shares of Fonar's securities held by each director, by each person known by us to own in excess of five percent of Fonar's voting securities and by all officers and directors as a group as of September 6, 2012.
+The following table sets forth the number and percentage of shares of Fonar's securities held by each director, by each person known by us to own in excess of five percent of Fonar's voting securities and by all officers and directors as a group as of September 5, 2013.

-Shares

-Name and Address of Beneficially Percent

-Beneficial Owner (1) Owned of Class
+Name and Address of Beneficial Owner (1) Shares Beneficially Owned Percent of Class

 Raymond V. Damadian, M.D.
+0.000

-c/o Fonar Corporation
+c/o Fonar Corporation Melville, New

-Melville, New York

-Director, President, Treasurer
+York Director, President, Treasurer CEO, 5% +

-CEO, 5% + Stockholder
+Stockholder

-Common Stock 120,302 2.04%
+Common Stock 116,302 1.94%

 Class C Stock 382,447 99.98%

 Class A Preferred 19,093 6.09%

-Class A Flelelled 10,000 0.05%

 Claudette Chan

 Director and Secretary

 Common Stock 106

 Class A Preferred 32

-01400 11 110101104 3-2

 Robert J. Janoff

 Director

 Common Stock 3,000

 Class A Preferred 79

 Charles N. O'Data

+Director Common Stock E29

+Ronald G. Lehman 528

 Director

-Common Stock 528

-Ronald G. Lehman

-Director

-Common Stock

-Robert Djerejian

-Director until August 21, 2011

 Common Stock 0

-All Officers and Directors as a
+All Officers and Directors as a Group (5 0

-Group (5 persons)
+persons)

-Common Stock 123,936 2.10%
+Common Stock 119,936 2.00%

 Class C Stock 382,447 99.98%

 Class A Preferred 19,204 6.13%

+Loss than one percent -,

-\ Less than one percent
+Less than one percent